We don't just talk cars ... we teach how to buy them.

 Also broadening its appeal is the wide range of available models which range from fuel-efficient diesels to super-performance AMG versions.
 Especially popular are the V6-powered variants like the E320 and E350 that offer both solid performance and fuel economy along with their inherent luxury, as well as V8 models like E430, E500 and E550 that deliver inspiringly powerful and precise road dynamics.

-The most recent E-Class generation to be found in the secondhand market, its third, was produced for the 2003 - 2009 model years (the fourth-generation E-Class debuted in 2010).
+The E-Class's third-generation was produced for the 2003 to 2009 model years.
 Initially, models consisted of the 221-horsepower V6 E320 sedan, the 302-horsepower V8 E500 sedan and the E320 wagon (same engine as the sedan) which was carried over from the previous generation.
 The 469-horsepower supercharged V8 E55 AMG came later in the same year.

 The third-generation wagon made its debut for 2004 and can be found in both E320 and E500 forms.
 Used Mercedes E-Class sedans and wagons can also be found with optional 4Matic all-wheel drive (it was standard on the E500 wagon until it was discontinued following the 2006 model).
 In 2005, the E55 AMG wagon was added, while in 2007, the AMG models got a larger V8 engine (507-horsepower, 0 - 60 mph in 4.3 seconds) minus the supercharger and were renamed the E63 AMG.